mechmotum/mechmotum.github.io/content/jupyter-initial-galaxy.rst

 --------------

 The primary objectives for the new Galaxy cluster are high availability and maintainability.
-Part of how we achieve high avialability is by using `Keepalived and
+Part of how we achieve high availability is by using `Keepalived and
 HAproxy <https://github.com/kubernetes/kubeadm/blob/master/docs/ha-considerations.md#options-for-software-load-balancing>`__.

-Keepalived runs as a static kubernetes pod on each control-plane node and it manages a virtual IP for the kube-apiserver that all of the kubernetes worker nodes communicate with.
-If the control-plane node currently holding this Keepalived virtual IP goes down, Keepalived will pass the virtual IP on to one of our remaining control-plane nodes so that the rest of the kubernetes cluster can still communicate with the kube-apiserver.
+Keepalived runs as a static Kubernetes pod on each control-plane node and it manages a virtual IP for the kube-apiserver that all of the Kubernetes worker nodes communicate with.
+If the control-plane node currently holding this Keepalived virtual IP goes down, Keepalived will pass the virtual IP on to one of our remaining control-plane nodes so that the rest of the Kubernetes cluster can still communicate with the kube-apiserver.

-After Keepalived recieves a kube-apiserver request, HAproxy (also running as a static pod on each control-plane node) will load-balance the request onto whichever control-plane node is chosen according to a `round robin algorithm <https://avinetworks.com/glossary/round-robin-load-balancing/>`__.
+After Keepalived receives a kube-apiserver request, HAproxy (also running as a static pod on each control-plane node) will load-balance the request onto whichever control-plane node is chosen according to a `round robin algorithm <https://avinetworks.com/glossary/round-robin-load-balancing/>`__.
-If we did not use HAproxy, any kube-apiserver request recieved through the Keepalived virtual IP would automatically be routed to that same control-plane node, leaving the other control-plane nodes to just sit there and do nothing.
+If we did not use HAproxy, any kube-apiserver request received through the Keepalived virtual IP would automatically be routed to that same control-plane node, leaving the other control-plane nodes to just sit there and do nothing.
 Load-balancing with HAproxy takes better advantage